 I walked towards her; her frail body reaching out for me.
 “I have one request for you, Markie.
 One simple request.”

 “Anything, momma, you know that.”

 “I want you to go home, after I pass, and I want you to better your life in every way you can.
 Pursue your dreams, find the girl you are meant to marry, be good to you father and your sister, and most of all, don’t let my death effect you in the same way that my breast cancer diagnosis did a month ago.
 It was bad, we all knew that, but it was worse watching you throw away your opportunities because you wouldn’t let anyone help you.”

 “I promise, momma.
 I’m gonna make you so proud.”

 A month later, I found myself pestered by questions from family and friends.
-“I want to know how to lose weight fast, like you did.
+“I want to know how to lose a few pounds like you did.
 Can you tell me?”
 It’s like losing sixty pounds in a month was crazy or something.
 All I did was run, work on our farm, and run some more.
 It was much needed too; the month I had spent drunk and eating pizza had done quite the number on my body.

 I guess I should mention that when I wasn’t running and working, I was writing songs and making music with my mom’s old marimba.
 I had it refurbished and it will travel with me as I set out on my newest adventure.
 There is a concert out in the fields just outside Oklahoma City that I am playing at, getting to kick off the afternoon by playing from noon to one.